commercialhaskell/stack/doc/Stack_and_VS_Code.md

 not already installed that version).
 For example, to use `snapshot: lts-22.21` (GHC 9.6.5), the command `ghcup install ghc 9.6.5` must have been used to install GHC 9.6.5.
-That may be a minor inconvenience for some people, as one the primary benefits of Stack over other Haskell build tools has been that Stack automatically ensures that the necessary version of GHC is available.
+That may be a minor inconvenience for some people, as one the primary benefits of Stack over other tools for building Haskell code has been that Stack automatically ensures that the necessary version of GHC is available.

 ### Workaround #2